AnsKM/youtube-chat-extension/docs/deployment/CHROME_STORE_LISTING.md

 🎮 HOW TO USE
 1. Install the extension
+2. Choose your AI model (Gemini or DeepSeek)
-2. Add your Gemini API key (free from Google)
+3. Add your API key (Gemini from Google, DeepSeek from OpenRouter)
-3. Visit any YouTube video
+4. Visit any YouTube video
-4. Start chatting!
+5. Start chatting!

 💡 EXAMPLE QUESTIONS
 • "What are the main points of this video?"